samus-io/tablab-steps/steps/vjtYQhp47iqpv6KW2Iep4q4bTMjm056zofc/en/README.md

 * The below points explain the relationship between DevSecOps and DevOps by focusing on several areas.

-### Core Principles

-* Both DevOps and DevSecOps aim to break down silos between teams and promote a culture of collaboration and continuous improvement.
-They both emphasize automation, continuous integration, continuous delivery, and the use of agile methodologies.

-### Focus on Collaboration

-* DevOps focuses on collaboration between development (Dev) and operations (Ops) teams to deliver software faster and more reliably.
-* DevSecOps extends this collaboration to include security (Sec) teams, ensuring that security is integrated into every stage of the development and operations process.

-### Scope

-* DevOps primarily concerned with speeding up the software development and deployment process while maintaining reliability.
-* DevSecOps adds a focus on integrating security practices into the DevOps process to ensure that security is considered throughout the software lifecycle.

-### Security Integration

-* In DevOps Security is often addressed at the end of the development cycle or in separate security reviews.
-* In DevSecOps Security is "shifted left," meaning it is integrated early and continuously in the development process.
-Security practices are embedded into the CI/CD pipeline.

-### Team Involvement

-* DevOps involves development and operations teams working closely together.
-* DevSecOps involves development, operations, and security teams collaborating from the beginning.
-Security is everyone's responsibility.

-### Automation

-* DevOps focuses on automating the build, test, and deployment processes to improve efficiency and reduce errors.
-* DevSecOps includes automating security tests and compliance checks as part of the CI/CD pipeline to detect and fix security issues early.

-### Risk Management

-* DevOps aims to reduce operational risk by improving deployment processes and infrastructure management.
-* DevSecOps aims to reduce security risk by ensuring security practices are applied continuously throughout the software development lifecycle.

-### Cultural Change

-* DevOps encourages a culture of shared responsibility for software delivery between developers and operations.
-* DevSecOps extends this culture to include shared responsibility for security, promoting a mindset where security is an integral part of everyone’s job.
+### Goals and Objectives

+* DevOps aims to enhance the speed and quality of software development and delivery.
+Focuses on enabling rapid and reliable software releases.
+* DevSecOps integrates security into the development lifecycle from the beginning.
+Seeks to prevent security issues early on, ensuring a secure development process.

+### Team Structure

+* DevOps involves close collaboration between developers and operations teams.
+* DevSecOps extends collaboration to include security teams, ensuring security practices are integrated from the start.

+### Development and Deployment Processes

+* DevOps employs continuous integration (CI) and continuous delivery (CD) to streamline development and deployment.
+* DevSecOps adds security processes to the CI/CD pipelines for continuous monitoring and addressing of security concerns.

+### Toolsets Utilized

+* DevOps commonly uses tools like Puppet, Chef, Ansible, and Jenkins for automation and CI/CD.
+* DevSecOps incorporates the same tools as DevOps plus security-specific tools like Veracode, Burp Suite, and OWASP ZAP Proxy.

+### Handling Vulnerabilities

+* DevOps typically addresses vulnerabilities at the end of the development cycle.
+* DevSecOps focuses on addressing vulnerabilities throughout the entire development process.

+### Conceptual Framework

+* A set of practices that combines software development (Dev) and IT operations (Ops) to shorten the development lifecycle.
+DevSecOps extends DevOps by integrating security (Sec) into every phase of the process, ensuring secure software delivery.

+### Core Focus Areas

+* DevOps aims to shorten the development lifecycle and deliver high-quality software through continuous integration and delivery.
+* DevSecOps aims to integrate security without compromising speed or agility, ensuring secure and compliant software delivery.

+### Security Considerations

+* DevOps often views security as a final step before deployment.
+* DevSecOps embeds security practices throughout the entire development lifecycle, ensuring ongoing security checks and balances.

+### Collaboration and Culture

+* DevOps promotes a culture of collaboration and feedback between developers and IT operations.
+* DevSecOps encourages a security-first mindset among all team members, emphasizing the importance of security in every phase.

+### Compliance and Regulatory Adherence

+* DevOps meets standard IT compliance and regulatory requirements.
+* DevSecOps addresses more rigorous security compliance, ensuring adherence to stricter regulatory standards.

+### Scalability Considerations

+* DevOps is highly scalable, focusing on efficiency and speed in software delivery.
+* DevSecOps is similarly scalable, but with an added emphasis on security considerations.

+### Complexity of Implementation

+* DevOps relatively straightforward, focusing on process improvement and tool integration.
+* DevSecOps is more complex due to the integration of security at every phase, requiring additional processes and tools.

+### Risk Management Approach

+* DevOps primarily addresses risks during the deployment stage, often reacting to issues as they arise.
+* DevSecOps proactively manages risks throughout the software development process, anticipating and mitigating potential security threats early on.

+### Security Incident Response

+* DevOps is typically reactive, addressing security issues when they are discovered.
+* DevSecOps is proactive with continuous monitoring for security threats, enabling quicker and more effective responses to incidents.

 ## What DevSecOps puts in place?